paul-wolf/strgen/README.md

 strgen
 ======

-Generate randomized strings of characters using a template.

 Generate test data, unique ids,passwords, vouchers or other randomized data very quickly using a template language.
 The template language is superficially similar to regular expressions but instead of defining